dat17v1/2_02_git_intellij_exemple/README.md

 1.
 2. Create a _.gitignore_ file in you project on your computer
-  a. it should exclude all files and folders except for your src folder and its content
+  1. it should exclude all files and folders except for your src folder and its content

 ````
 .idea/*